srraghavdev/Login-App/README.md

 This project is built using ReactJs,Firebase,React-Router-DOM,React-Avatar,Framer-Motion and Toastify.

-Depencdies used and their functions:
+Dependencies used and their functions:

 ## Firebase